Royal Rumble (2025): Background

-The event was held at the Lucas Oil Stadium in Indianapolis, Indiana, which was the first Royal Rumble hosted by an active NFL stadium.
+The 38th annual Royal Rumble event was held at the Lucas Oil Stadium in Indianapolis, Indiana, which was the first Royal Rumble hosted by an active NFL stadium.

-The Royal Rumble is an annual professional wrestling event traditionally held in January by WWE since 1988.
-It is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Survivor Series, and Money in the Bank, referred to as the "Big Five".
-The concept of the event is based around the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The Royal Rumble is an annual professional wrestling premium live event (PLE), traditionally held in January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and also available via livestreaming in 2015.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
+It is named after and centered on the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.

 From the event's inception in 1988 up through the 2024 event, the Royal Rumble was held annually in late January.
 On June 24, 2024, WWE announced a partnership with the Indiana Sports Corp. which would see the 2025 Royal Rumble, as well as a future WrestleMania and a future SummerSlam, held at the Lucas Oil Stadium in Indianapolis, Indiana, subsequently marking the first Royal Rumble to be held in an active National Football League (NFL) stadium.
 The date for the 38th annual Royal Rumble was announced for Saturday, February 1, thus marking the first Royal Rumble held outside of January.
 The event primarily featured wrestlers from the Raw and SmackDown brand divisions, but with a select few NXT wrestlers, veterans, and other surprise entrants also participating in the Rumble matches.
 Tickets went on sale on November 15, 2024.
-The official theme songs of the event were "Von Dutch" by Charli XCX. and "Even If It Kills Me" by Papa Roach.
+The official theme songs of the event were "Von Dutch" by Charli XCX and "Even If It Kills Me" by Papa Roach.

 The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
 For 2025, the men and women could choose which world championship to challenge for at WrestleMania 41; the men could choose Raw's World Heavyweight Championship or SmackDown's Undisputed WWE Championship, while the women had the choice between Raw's Women's World Championship and SmackDown's WWE Women's Championship.